gooddata/gooddata-python-sdk/gooddata-dbt/README.md

 In general, all GoodData metadata must be put to dbt models under `meta` key, except descriptions.

 ### Titles, descriptions
 dbt supports only `description` field.
-For now, dbt-gooddata generates GoodData title/description from dbt description.
+For now, gooddata-dbt generates GoodData title/description from dbt description.

 Can be specified for both tables and columns.